Course Design Intensive for Faculty

 What is the CDI?

-An intensive program, where you will work in a supportive atmosphere, both individually and collaboratively, to design or re-design a course that you teach or are planning to teach.
+An intensive multi-day program, where you will work in a supportive atmosphere, both individually and collaboratively, to design or re-design a UBC credit course that you teach or are planning to teach.

-Throughout the workshop, participants will acquire a broadened understanding of course design concepts, and will gain skills and tools they can apply to their own course.
+Throughout the program (roughly 7 to 10 days), participants will acquire a broadened understanding of course design concepts, and will gain skills and tools they can apply to their own course.
 Ultimately, the goal of the CDI is to support instructors as they work to enhance their students’ learning.

 Program goals